kyma-project/serverless/docs/user/03-20-expose-function.md

 - Is available on an unsecured endpoint (**handler** set to `noop` in the APIRule CR).
 - Accepts the `GET`, `POST`, `PUT`, and `DELETE` methods.

->**NOTE:** To learn more about securing your Function, see the [Expose and secure a workload with OAuth2](../00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-01-expose-and-secure-workload-oauth2.md) or [Expose and secure a workload with JWT](../00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-03-expose-and-secure-workload-jwt.md) tutorials.
+To learn more about securing your Function, see the [Expose and secure a workload with OAuth2](../00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-01-expose-and-secure-workload-oauth2.md) or [Expose and secure a workload with JWT](../00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-03-expose-and-secure-workload-jwt.md) tutorials.

->**TIP:** Read also about [Function’s specification](../../05-technical-reference/svls-08-function-specification.md) if you are interested in its signature, `event` and `context` objects, and custom HTTP responses the Function returns.
+Read also about [Function’s specification](../../05-technical-reference/svls-08-function-specification.md) if you are interested in its signature, `event` and `context` objects, and custom HTTP responses the Function returns.

 ## Prerequisites